BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

 ## Updating ConfigurationFiles

-When you just want to add a new option to the config, you can simply add it to the "_config.yml_" resource file.
+When you just want to add a new option to the config, you can simply add it your config's resource file.
 It will automatically be added to the users existing config.
 However, if you change or rename existing options you need to use the config patcher:

 The config patcher automatically updates all configs loaded using the `ConfigurationFile` API.